GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 ### Launch the Frontend Chat Interface

 1. Access from the frontend domain.
+Open the browser and paste the domain got from terraform output.
+Make sure you have permission role `IAP-secured Web App User`
-9. Run all the cells in the notebook.
+2. Run all the cells in the notebook.
 This will generate vector embeddings for the input dataset (`denizbilginn/google-maps-restaurant-reviews`) and store them in the `pgvector-instance` via a Ray job.
     * If the Ray job has FAILED, re-run the cell.
     * When the Ray job has SUCCEEDED, we are ready to launch the frontend chat interface.